Boyceville Bulldogs bruise Colfax Vikings in D-SC gridiron opener

 Sports Correspondent

-BOYCEVILLE — The Colfax Viking football team traveled to Boyceville with just 17 players dressed to open the Dunn-St. Croix Conference season September 1.
+BOYCEVILLE — The Boyceville Bulldog football team hosted a Colfax Vikings’ squad that had just 17 players dressed to open the Dunn-St. Croix Conference season at Evenson Field last Friday, September 1.

 The Bulldogs overpowered the Vikings in pretty much every aspect of the game, claiming a 46-12 win.